mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 General Settings
 ================

-You can access the General Category of the preferences by first going to  :menuselection:`Settings --> Configure Krita`.
+You can access the General Category of the preferences by first going to :menuselection:`Settings --> Configure Krita...` menu item.

     .. image:: /images/preferences/Krita_Preferences_General.png